How can I automate the replacement of unhealthy Amazon EC2 instances in an Elastic Beanstalk environment?

 - If your application crashes, the load balancer removes the unhealthy instances from its target.
 However, your Auto Scaling group doesn't automatically replace the unhealthy instances marked by the load balancer.

-- By changing the health check type of your Auto Scaling group from EC2 to ELB, you enable the Auto Scaling group to automatically replace the unhealthy instances when the health check fails.
+- By changing the health check type from EC2 to ELB, you enable the Auto Scaling group to automatically replace the unhealthy instances.
+The unhealthy instances are replaced when the health check fails.

 Note: For more information on creating and deploying .ebextensions, see How do I customize my Elastic Beanstalk environment using .ebextensions?